 Give away a life book now!

-Your parents or grandparents have exciting stories to tell?
-Give them a Meminto Life Book as a gift.
-They will get access to hundreds of questions.
+Your parents or grandparents also have exciting stories to tell?
+Give them a Meminto life book.
+They get access to hundreds of questions.
 We structure their answers, make sure they don't forget anything and take care of printing and mailing.
-In a few weeks you will have a book about your life in your mailbox!
+In a few weeks they will have a book about their life in their mailbox!